 DIY Methods to Get Rid of Earwigs

-How to Repel Earwigs
+How To Repel Earwigs

 If the earwigs are in your yard, repellent measures may be enough to get rid of them.
 First, do your best to minimize both food sources and hiding places.

 Once you’ve earwig-proofed the area as much as possible, you can use common household materials to make your plants less appetizing.
 Mix a solution of water and a few drops of gentle dish soap, put it in a spray bottle, and spray the leaves of your plants.
-You can also wipe down leaves with this soapy water, making them taste unpleasant to the earwigs.
+You can also wipe down leaves with soapy water, making them taste unpleasant to the earwigs.

 Similarly, you can coat the stems of the plants with petroleum jelly, preventing earwigs from being able to crawl up them.
 Neither of these methods should harm your plants, but you will likely need to reapply them frequently for them to be effective.